dhruv8588/Conferva/readme.md

 2. Right-click and open the terminal while being in that folder.

-3. Clone the Git repository by running the following command:
+3. Clone the Git repository:
-   `git clone '<repository-link>'`
+   `git clone <repository-link>`

-4. Navigate to the project root folder (`Conferva`) using the `cd` command: `cd Conferva`
+4. Navigate to the project root folder(Conferva): `cd Conferva`

 5. Install the virtual environment package: `py -m pip install --user virtualenv`

-6. Create a new environment: `py -m venv myenv`
+6. Create a new virtual environment: `py -m venv env`

 7. Activate the virtual environment:
-- Using Git Bash:
+- If using Git Bash:
   `
   source ./env/Scripts/activate
   `
-- Using Command Prompt or PowerShell:
+- If using Command Prompt or PowerShell:
   `
   .\env\Scripts\activate
   `